Welcome Centre Welcome Centre

 BUSES AND TRAMS

 Daily buses and trams run from 5 am to 11 pm on weekdays and from 6 am to 10 pm on public holidays.
-Night buses run between 11.30 pm and 5.00 am every half hour, starting from the bus station (PKS Bus Station), where they set off to all parts of the city.
+Night buses run between 11.30 pm and 5.00 am, starting from the bus station (PKS Bus Station), where they set off to all parts of the city.
 Regular/normal (“Normalny”) bus routes are numbered 100 to 149.
-The fare for the faster bus (“Przyspieszony” with the numbers 4...) is the same as for the normal bus.
-More expensive are the suburban (“Podmiejski”) buses (numbers 6...), the express buses (“Pospieszny” marked with letters) and the night buses (numbers 240 to 259).
+The fare for the faster bus (“Przyspieszony” with the numbers 4... or letters) is the same as for the normal bus.
+More expensive are the suburban (“Podmiejski”) buses (numbers 6...).

 If you want to easily plan your route using public transport in Wrocław, check out the website: